huangyz0918/termax/README.md

 > [!TIP]
 > * The configuration file is stored at `<HOME>/.termax`, so as the vector database.
+> * For other LLMs than OpenAI, you need to install the client manually.
 > * We utilize [ChromaDB](trychroma.com) as the vector database.
 When using OpenAI, Termax calculates embeddings with OpenAI's `text-embedding-ada-002`.
 For other cases, we default to Chroma's built-in model.